ElementsProject/lightning/doc/lightning-setchannel.7.md

 proportional fee of 1,000 satoshi is added, resulting in a 0.1% fee.

 *htlcmin* is an optional value that limits how small an HTLC we will
-send: if omitted, it is unchanged (the default is no lower limit).
+forward: if omitted, it is unchanged (the default is no lower limit).
 It can be a whole number, or a whole number ending in *msat* or *sat*, or a number with three decimal places ending in *sat*, or a number with 1 to 11 decimal places ending in *btc*.
-The peer also enforces a minimum for the channel: setting it below will be ignored.
+Note that the peer also enforces a minimum for the channel: setting it below that will simply set it to that value with a warning.
+Also note that *htlcmin* only applies to forwarded
+HTLCs: we can still send smaller payments ourselves.

 *htlcmax* is an optional value that limits how large an HTLC we will
-send: if omitted, it is unchanged (the default is no effective limit).
+forward: if omitted, it is unchanged (the default is no effective limit).
 It can be a whole number, or a whole number ending in *msat* or *sat*, or a number with three decimal places ending in *sat*, or a number with 1 to 11 decimal places ending in *btc*.
+Note that *htlcmax* only applies to forwarded HTLCs: we can still send larger payments ourselves.

 *enforcedelay* is the number of seconds to delay before enforcing the new fees/htlc max (default 600, which is ten minutes).
 This gives the